 Fall Semester: February 1 (currently closed)

-Spring Semester: September 15 (not yet opened)
+Spring Semester: September 15 (currently open)

 International Admission Deadlines: